 TIPS FOR MAKING INSTANT POT BEEF ROAST WITH VEGGIES

 - Prep time: Here are some simple tips to make this pressure cooker recipe as easy as possible.
 Start by seasoning your pot roast with salt and pepper.
 You’ll also want to take this time to cut up the onion, carrots, and potatoes with a sharp knife on a cutting board.

-- Sauté Setting: Put the pressure cooker onto its Sauté Function.
+- Sauté Setting: Put the pressure cooker onto its sauté Function.
 Add the vegetable oil to the base of the 6 quart instant pot.
 You could also use a few tablespoons olive oil to replace the vegetable oil.
-Place beef into the instant pot and cook on both sides until the seasoned beef is browned.
+Place beef into the instant pot and sear on both sides until the seasoned beef is seared and browned.

 - Pressure release: One of the most important pieces in any instant pot guide, is how you release the remaining pressure.
 Allow a natural release for 10 minutes.
 Then add the remaining ingredients.
 You can arrange carrots and potatoes in a steamer basket or place them over the other simple ingredients.
 Continue cooking for another 15 minutes.

 - Steam release: Let the leftover pressure release naturally for another 10 minutes.
 Then you can open the steam valve with the steam release handle to manually release the pressure before opening the pot and enjoying the complete pot roast.